Visiting Sutter’s Fort State Historic Park

 Our friends at the Midtown Association are a great resource for more information about parking, public transportation and biking options in Midtown, Sacramento.
 Please visit their Getting Around web page for detailed information including maps.

 Visitors to Sutter’s Fort State Historic Park are welcome to explore the historic structures and living history museum at their own pace.
 A map and brochure is available at the kiosk, an audio tour is available in in English, German, Japanese and Spanish.
 A written tour is also available on request.

 During the school year, you may arrive during one of our many educational programs, which allows you the unique opportunity of observing students in historic costume engaging in hands-on-learning activities throughout Sutter’s Fort State Historic Park.
-Many visitors prefer to visiting during an Environmental Living Program or Environmental Science Program because it enhances the visitor experience.
+Many visitors prefer to visiting during an Environmental Living Program or Environmental Studies Program because it enhances the visitor experience.

 On days when educational programs are not in session, you may encounter our experienced docent volunteers as your make your way through Sutter’s Fort.
 They are happy to provide background on what you are seeing, and tell you more about history of Sutter’s Fort and the people who lived and worked here.

 In addition, many visitors enjoy participating in our Sutter’s Fort scavenger hunt, which provides an opportunity to search for artifacts and historical information to answer a page of questions.
 The scavenger hunt is available at the kiosk, and is appropriate for all ages.